 Start your day with breakfast in Calgary

 One of our favorites is Sidewalk Citizen Bakery.
-Located in the Simmons Building in the Downtown East Village, theSidewalk Citizen Bakery is a perfect spot for breakfast.
+Located in the Simmons Building in the Downtown East Village, the Sidewalk Citizen Bakery is a perfect spot for breakfast.
 They offer freshly baked goods from bread, croissants, and sandwiches.

 Check out (or walk) the RiverWalk

-There will be a lot of walking, strolling and relaxing in Calgary downtown area so wear comfortable shoes.
+There will be a lot of walking, strolling, and relaxing in Calgary downtown area, so wear comfortable shoes.

-Beginning just off the west end of the RiverWalk, is the Peace Bridge, a bright red and white diamond-like pedestrian bridge.
+Beginning just off the west end of the RiverWalk is the Peace Bridge, a bright red and white diamond-like pedestrian bridge.
 Enjoy a walk here.

 If you have additional time on hand, opt for a bike ride.
-The Peace River is a stunning landmark to the city, and it offers a convenient option for pedestrians to head to the downtown core and Eau Claire Park.
+The Peace River is a stunning landmark in the city, and it offers a convenient option for pedestrians to head to the downtown core and Eau Claire Park.

 Wander Downtown Calgary

-As soon as you arrive, you will be welcomed by tall buildings, beautiful green spaces and a tower that follows you everywhere.
+As soon as you arrive, you will be welcomed by tall buildings, beautiful green spaces, and a tower that follows you everywhere.

 Explore Stephen Avenue Walk